-- Demonstration of a 10% reduction in emissions is over previous three-reporting periods (usually annual), not 10% per reporting period/year. - There is no provision in the Criterion for Entities which commenced operation on or after January I, 2021 to operate above an 11.0 tonnes CO2e per metric tonne Aluminium threshold.
-Auditors are directed to consider extenuating circumstances (such as significant operational disruptions or force majeure situations) if emissions exceed this threshold for a single reporting period and should therefore assess the typical or average emissions intensity for previous and subsequent reporting periods.
-Auditors should also consider the actions and resources that the Entity has dedicated to emissions reductions over the previous three reporting periods when making a judgement on Conformance. - Abatement plans are implementable strategies of action to reduce direct and indirect emissions from the Entity's Aluminium Smelting activities, through technological, procurement or other means, but not through offsetting or other compensation mechanisms.
+There is no provision in the criterion for Entities which commenced operation on or after January 1, 2021 to operate above an 11.0 tonnes CO2e per metric tonne Aluminium threshold.
+Auditors are directed to consider extenuating circumstances (such as significant operational disruptions or Force Majeure situations) if emissions exceed this threshold for a single reporting period and should therefore assess the typical or average emissions intensity for previous and subsequent reporting periods.
+Auditors should also consider the actions and resources that the Entity has dedicated to emissions reductions over the previous three reporting periods when making a judgement on Conformance.

-5.3 GHG Emissions Reduction Plans.
+5.3 GHG Emissions Reduction Plans

 - a.
-Establish a GHG Emissions Reduction Plan and ensure a GHG Emissions Reduction Pathway consistent with a 1.5oC warming scenario, using an ASI endorsed methodology when available. - b.
+Establish a GHG Emissions Reduction Plan and ensure a GHG Emissions Reduction Pathway consistent with a 1.5°C warming scenario, using an ASI endorsed methodology when available. - b.
 Ensure that the GHG Emissions Reduction Pathway includes an Intermediate Target covering a period no greater than five years, which: - I. Addresses all Direct and Indirect GHG emissions. - II.
 Is developed using a Science-Based Approach endorsed by ASI, if available. - III.
 Is publicly disclosed. - c.
 Review the GHG Emissions Reduction Plan annually. - d.
 Review the GHG Emissions Pathway on any changes to the Business that alter baselines or targets. - e.
 Publicly disclose: - I. The latest version of the GHG Emissions Reduction Pathway - II.
 The latest version of the GHG Emissions Reduction Plan. - III.
 Progress against the GHG Emissions Reduction Plan on an annual basis